wearepal/qBOLD-VI/README.md

 The code is arranged such that:
 * signals.py generates the synthetic data, and contains the forward model for the observed qBOLD data.
-* model.py: Contains all of the machine learning model specification.
+* build_model.py: Contains all of the machine learning model specification.
-* train.py: Contains the functionality to train the model, requires a .yaml configuration file as input
+* train_model.py: Contains the functionality to train the model, requires a .yaml configuration file as input
+* logit_norm_dist.py: The logit normal distribution classes (both uncorrelated and correlated)
 * data_preprocessing.py, pre-processes the qBOLD images into numpy arrays.
 This will need to be adapted to new datasets.

 Please note that I am currently refactoring this code to decouple some elements of the model, particularly the logit-Normal distribution.
 Please get in touch if you find any issues.